madlabber/LabBuilder/README.md

 ## PVE Notes
 Most components can now build on PVE hosts, with the following general exceptions:
   - Interconnected Serial ports are not configured on PVE hosts
-  - Shared virtual disks are not build on PVE hosts
+  - Shared virtual disks are not built on PVE hosts

 ## Proxmox Compatibility Status
 | Component   | VMware | Proxmox | Notes